Summer Camp

 Check-In

-As a reminder, at check-in you will need the completed forms listed above.
+As a reminder, at check-in you will need the completed Camper Health Form.
 Your cooperation is necessary to make check-in move smoothly.

 If a child has not had immunizations for most communicable diseases, a Medical Release and Exemption Form is available via download from the camp website/can be requested from the camp office.